Finnoy Travel - Travel Stories and Reviews

 Travelling by Train in Finland

 Finland has a well-working railway system.
 VR is a state-owned company that operates Finland's passenger rail traffic.
-In our article, we share what you need to know before boarding a train in Finland.
-Read the article and know what are Finnish trains like.
+Our article shares what you need to know before boarding a train in Finland.
+Read the article and understand what Finnish trains are like.

 Rail Network in Finland

-In Finland, we have a 5,926 km long public-owned rail network.
-Southern Finland is well-covered but in Lapland, the rail network covers only the main cities.
+Finland has a 5,926 km long public-owned rail network.
+Southern Finland is well-covered, but the rail network covers only the main cities in Lapland.
 Kolari, Rovaniemi and Kemijärvi are the most northern Finnish train stations.

-Helsinki being the capital of Finland is a southern central point of the rail network.
+Helsinki, Finland's capital, is a southern central point of the rail network.
 However, there are still many point-to-point connections between the other cities.
 When flying between cities, usually one has to connect at Helsinki Airport.
-In contrast, travellers seldom need to connect in Helsinki when travelling by train to other parts of Finland.
+In contrast, travellers seldom need to connect in Helsinki by train to other parts of Finland.
 Oftentimes, it is possible to find a direct route between cities.
 Also, connecting from one train to another is possible in every major city.

 Almost every big city in Finland has at least one railway station.
-Many cities have plenty of them.
+Many towns have plenty of them.
 Together, there are more than 200 operating railway stations and a few abandoned ones.

 The Rail Company - VR

 The Finnish railway traffic is slowly opening for competition.
-So far, only the state-owned rail company, VR is operating passenger traffic.
-The monopoly has a few benefits but also some disadvantages like a higher price level.
-A good thing is that you do not need to compare ticket prices between companies but all tickets can be bought from the same company.
+So far, only the state-owned rail company VR is operating passenger traffic.
+The monopoly has a few benefits and disadvantages, such as a higher price.
+A good thing is that you do not need to compare ticket prices between companies; all tickets can be bought from the same company.

 The best place to buy train tickets is VR's own website.
 However, you can try perille.fi meta comparison tool to find prices of different types of public transport.
-VR uses dynamic pricing just like airlines and bus companies.
-The earlier you buy a ticket the cheaper it will be.
+VR uses dynamic pricing, just like airlines and bus companies.
+The earlier you buy a ticket, the cheaper it will be.
 Sometimes, there are also sales campaigns going on.
-The tickets are issued electronically so it is enough to show a QR code in the ticket inspection.
+The tickets are issued electronically, so showing a QR code during the ticket inspection is enough.

 Finnish Trains

 There are three main train types in Finland.
-Long-distance routes are usually operated by InterCity trains which have two-story modern carriages.
-A few long-distance routes are operated by Italian-built Pendolinos.
-These trains are shorter having only one story but they drive a little faster.
-Unfortunately, some people find Pendolinos uncomfortable because the body of the train is tilting in curves to compensate for lateral forces.
+Long-distance routes are usually operated by InterCity trains, which have two-story modern carriages.
+Italian-built Pendolinos operates a few long-distance routes.
+These trains are shorter, having only one story, but they drive a little faster.
+Unfortunately, some people find Pendolinos uncomfortable because the train's body tilts in curves to compensate for lateral forces.
 The short routes near Helsinki and Tampere are operated by commuter trains.

 Ticket Classes

 VR has three ticket classes: The normal Economy class, Ekstra Class and regional class for commuter trains.
-For long-distance trains, you need to select between the normal Economy or Ekstra Class.
-These classes are quite similar but in Ekstra Class, there are complimentary coffee and tea, newspapers and power sockets near every seat.
-Ekstra Class has also a dedicated area on the train so it is more peaceful.
+You must select between the normal Economy or Ekstra Class for long-distance trains.
+These classes are quite similar, but in Ekstra Class, there are complimentary coffee and tea, newspapers and power sockets near every seat.
+Ekstra Class also has a dedicated area on the train, making it more peaceful.
 The other parts of the long-distance trains belong to the normal Economy class.
 There is no first-class on VR trains.

 Seats and Cabins

 Long-distance trains use 2+2 seat configuration in open departments.
-The seats are spacious and they recline.
-Every seat has a table and at least 1 power socket.
+The seats are spacious, and they recline.
+Every seat has a table and at least one power socket.
 On InterCity trains, a traveller can choose whether to sit down- or upstairs.

 Travellers often book an overnight train from the south to Lapland.
-For an overnight train, it is possible to book your own or a shared cabin.
+For an overnight train, booking your own or a shared cabin is possible.
 The simplest cabins have only beds.
-The better ones have also a shower and toilet.
+The better ones also have a shower and toilet.

 Car-carrier Trains